mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 ![docker-ps-web-3](https://user-images.githubusercontent.com/74498617/113654560-19e1ef80-9666-11eb-8278-fb2097b46224.png)

-                    Note: right click or right click on the image to enlarge it.
+                    Note: click on the image to enlarge it.

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: